-Goal 1: MCBH will provide culturally and linguistically appropriate behavioral health services to improve access for persons who are Native/Indigenous, Hispanic/Latinx and other race/ethnicity groups; TAY and older adults; veterans and their families; lesbian, gay, bisexual, transgender, questioning, intersex, and two-spirit (LGBTQI2-S) individuals; persons released from jail and their families; and physical disabilities.
+Goal 1: MCBH will provide culturally and linguistically appropriate behavioral health services to improve access for persons who are Native/Indigenous, Hispanic/Latinx and other race/ethnicity groups; TAY and older adults; veterans and their families; lesbian, gay, bisexual, transgender,

-- Objective 1a: MCBH will provide informing materials in English and Spanish in our clinics and wellness centers. - Objective 1b: When appropriate, MCBH will hire and retain diverse or bilingual staff to work in our programs in order to provide services and information to the client and family in their preferred language and preferred cultural setting. - Objective 1c: MCBH will ensure that the crisis line is culturally-sensitive to all persons utilizing these services, and clients receive services in their preferred language. - Objective 1d: Trainings for interpreters to ensure that MCBH's bilingual staff have professional development opportunities related to the use of terminology and medical Spanish.

-- Objective 1e: Training for all staff on how to use an interpreter to ensure that the client experience of having an interpreter is welcoming and clear. - Objective 1f: Training of all staff on cultural competence, focusing on the CLAS standards. - Objective 1g: Monitoring of contract providers (staff of North American Mental Health Services) to ensure they receive annual cultural competence training.
+- Objective 1a: MCBH will provide informing materials in English and Spanish in our clinics and wellness centers. - Objective 1b: When appropriate, MCBH will hire and retain diverse or bilingual staff to work in our programs in order to provide services and information to the client and family in their preferred language and preferred cultural setting. - Objective 1c: MCBH will ensure that the crisis line is culturally-sensitive to all persons utilizing these services, and clients receive services in their preferred language. - Objective 1d: Trainings for interpreters to ensure that MCBH's bilingual staff have professional development opportunities related to the use of terminology and medical Spanish. - Objective 1e: Training for all staff on how to use an interpreter to ensure that the client experience of having an interpreter is welcoming and clear. - Objective 1f: Training of all staff on cultural competence, focusing on the CLAS standards. - Objective 1g: Monitoring of contract providers (staff of North American Mental Health Services) to ensure they receive annual cultural competence training.